ehansis/til/pages/metaclasses.md

 I am defining 'filter' classes that perform some filtering task on data (the details don't matter here).
 All filter classes derive from a common base class `FilterBase`.
-However, I would like to have a registry of all the filters that I wrote, i.e., of all classes derived from `FilterBase`.
+I would like to have a registry of all the filters that I wrote, i.e., a collection of all classes derived from `FilterBase`.
 This is where the metaclass `FilterRegistration` comes in:

 ```python